Lake Biwa: Natural history

 The giant Lake Biwa catfish is the largest predatory fish in the lake and is found nowhere else.

 Lake Biwa is of tectonic origin and is one of the world's oldest lakes, dating to at least 4 million years ago (mid-Pliocene).
 This long, uninterrupted period has allowed for a notably diverse ecosystem to evolve in the lake.
 Naturalists have documented more than 1000 species and subspecies in the lake, including about sixty endemics.
-Lake Biwa is an important place for water birds.
-About 5000 water birds visit Biwa every year.
+Lake Biwa is an essential place for water birds.
+About 5,000 waterbirds visit Biwa every year.

 There are 46 native fish species and subspecies in the lake, including eleven species and five subspecies that are endemic or near-endemic.
 The endemic species are five cyprinids (Carassius cuvieri, Gnathopogon caerulescens, Ischikauia steenackeri, Opsariichthys uncirostris and Sarcocheilichthys biwaensis), a true loach (Cobitis magnostriata), two gobies (Gymnogobius isaza and Rhinogobius biwaensis), two silurid catfish (Silurus biwaensis and S. lithophilus) and a cottid (Cottus reinii).

 The Biwa trout is also endemic to the lake, but some maintain that it is a subspecies of the widespread masu rather than a separate species.
-The remaining endemic fish are subspecies of Nigorobuna, Cobitis minamorii, Sarcocheilichthys variegatus and a local variety of Khanka gudgeon.
-(Note: The subspecies differentiation may not be recognized, for example by the current FishBase.)
+The remaining endemic fish are subspecies of Nigorobuna, Cobitis minamorii, Sarcocheilichthys variegatus, and a local variety of Khanka gudgeon.
+(Note: The subspecies differentiation may not be recognized, for example, by the current FishBase.)

 Lake Biwa is also the home of a large number of molluscs, including 38 freshwater snails (19 endemic) and 16 bivalves (nine endemic).

-Recently, the biodiversity of the lake has suffered greatly due to invasive species of foreign fish, in particular black bass and the bluegill.
+Recently, the biodiversity of the lake has suffered greatly due to invasive species of foreign fish, particularly black bass and bluegill.
 Black bass were introduced in 1925 as a game fish.
 In July 2009, a largemouth bass weighing 10.12 kg (22 lb 4 oz) was caught from Biwa by Manabu Kurita.
 It has been officially certified by the International Game Fish Association (IGFA) to tie the largemouth bass world record, held solely by George Perry for 77 years.
 During a visit to Chicago in 1966, Mayor Richard J. Daley presented live bluegills to then-Prince Akihito, an avid ichthyologist; they were later released into lakes in Japan as a game fish.

-“At that time, we had not experienced any serious invasive species problems and bluegill did not look dangerous according to its feeding habits, not being a fierce piscivore,” says Nakai Katsuki, a Japanese research scientist at the Lake Biwa Museum who has studied invasive North American fish species in Japan’s Shiga Prefecture since 1989.
+"At that time, we had not experienced any serious invasive species problems and bluegill did not look dangerous according to its feeding habits, not being a fierce piscivore," says Nakai Katsuki, a Japanese research scientist at the Lake Biwa Museum who has studied invasive North American fish species in Japan's Shiga Prefecture since 1989.